-Approximately 1% of pregnant women have chronic kidney disease.
+Approximately 1% of women will have chronic kidney disease in pregnancy.
 Women usually know they have a kidney problem before they become pregnant.

 There are many causes of chronic kidney disease including diabetes, high blood pressure, lupus and other auto-immune conditions.
 Increasingly, women who have undergone a successful kidney transplant are also becoming pregnant.

 How will my kidney disease affect my pregnancy?

 In general, your risk of pregnancy complications is related to how good or bad your kidney function is at the time of conception.